smussenden/20_fall_data_journalism/instructor_notes/06_instructor_notes.md

 ## Review lab 05
 * Ask if any questions, things people didn't understand
+ * Review exercise 1: Tori, Wesley, Audrey
+ * How many total COVID **deaths** were there in each U.S. state as of August 30? which one had the fewest?
+Video showed wrong answer for some of you, I updated it, thanks Kara and Rona.
  * One mistake I saw a few of you make: confusing sum() and n() deaths_per_state <- covid_county %>% group_by(state) %>%